mentekid/myalgorithms/DataStructures/README_DATASTRUCTURES.md

 ### Queue
 Implements a basic queue using a Python list.
 Same as Stack, a lot of this is already implemented by Python and this just organizes it

+### LinkedList
+Implements a linked list and the basic functions (append, extend, insert, pop, search, get)